pusio/gamejam-acerola0-aberration/README.md

 # todo

 -   make README.md normal (this file right now is an aberration of README.md)
--   figure out idea for the game, gameplay loop, how is it abberant
+-   figure out idea for the game, gameplay loop, how is it aberrant